alexmalder/ansible/roles/vector/README.md

 ## VECTOR

-Install and setup vector log collector.
+Install and setup vector log collector

 ## Requirements

-This role using rpm install.
+This role using rpm install

 ## Role Variables

-No role variables.
+No role variables

 ## Dependencies

-No role dependencies.
+No role dependencies

 ## Example Playbook